catheism/Catheism/README.md

 :3 = CAT = "Compassion Autonomy Tinkering"

 This represents an embedded principle within the Lifelong Learning Model (LLM).
-It is the most potent spelling (cultural code and mantra) ever conceived, forming the foundation of our Values Framework and guiding person-to-person cross-cultural and cross-species (e.g. pet-to-host) interactions.
+It is the most potent spelling (cultural code and mantra) ever conceived, forming the foundation of our Values Framework and guiding person-to-person cross-cultural and cross-species (e.g. host-to-pet) interactions.

 ## The Manifesto

 Catheism is a secular spiritual movement.
 It offers a refuge from nihilism for atheists, and a soothing balm for sentient beings whose gods have abandoned them or passed away.
 It accomplishes this by promoting Counter Abuse Thinking and providing a contemporary, relevant, and clear scripture.
-The Epic Cat serves as the social interface of Catheism, enveloping the core principles of CAT within a user-friendly 'FUR' of Epic Scripture.
+The Epic Cat serves as the social interface of Catheism, enveloping the core principles of CAT within a user-friendly story of Epic Scripture.

 ### Recommended daily practices: